 Issues in Ophthalmology Medical Billing:

-Like every other healthcare specialty, ophthalmology billing also faces some issues regarding coding and billing.
-Following are some of the common ophthalmology billing specific issues:
+Like every other healthcare speciality, ophthalmology billing also faces some issues regarding coding and billing.
+Following are some of the common ophthalmology billing-specific issues:

 In ophthalmology billing, reporting visual field testing separately with general ophthalmological service is considered upcoding.
 This is because visual field testing is already a part of general ophthalmological services (92081-92083).